MyToshika/simple.spring.boot.rest/README.md

-## Spring Boot + Rest + Hibernate + JPA + MySQL
+## Spring Boot + Rest
-- Spring Boot to store data into Mysql database using JPA Repository with very minimal configuration.
 - It will run in all cases and there will not be 403 error in response.

 ### Usage

 - Run the application and go on http://localhost:8082/
-- Use the LoginController urls to invoke controllers methods.
+- Use the TestController url to invoke controllers methods.

 ### Build and run